 - ½ cup full fat canned coconut milk + ½ cup water

 - ¾ cup pureed pumpkin (can be canned or make your own using a pie pumpkin- personally, I used half of each)

-- 3 tablespoons clover honey (or other SIBO-friendly honey)
+- 3 tablespoons clover honey or pure maple syrup

 - Optional Additions:

 - Preheat oven to 350 degrees Fahrenheit.
 Generously grease bottom & sides of glass pie pan with approximately 2 teaspoons of coconut oil.

 - In a food processor, pulse pecans until very finely chopped (about 15-20 seconds).
 They will begin to stick to the bottom edges of the food processor just a bit.